-Victim of Nursing Home Neglect Suffered Untreated Infection for Months
+Victim of Nursing Home Neglect Suffered Untreated Infection

 In a horrific example of nursing home neglect, a Texas woman may lose her foot after suffering from an untreated bedsore and infection for more than six months.
 Despite her family’s frequent visits no one observed the neglect until it was nearly too late.

 Nursing Home Neglect Leads to Devastating Infection